abinit/abipy/docs/installation.rst

 How to compile the Python interpreter
 -------------------------------------

-This document discusses how to install a local version of the python interpreter as well as the most important dependencies needed by AbiPy.
+This section discusses how to install a local version of the python interpreter as well as the most important dependencies needed by AbiPy.

-This approach may be needed if you want to use AbiPy on a machine (e.g. a cluster) in which you don't have root privileges and the version of the python interpreter is too old.
+This approach may be needed if you want to use AbiPy on a machine (e.g. a cluster) in which you don't have root privileges and the version of the python interpreter is too old or if for some reasons you prefer not to use ``anaconda``.
 In this case you cannot use a `virtual environment <https://virtualenv.pypa.io/en/latest/>`_ on top of the preexisting python library.